Chevy Truck History 1947-1955

 1950-1953 Chevy Trucks

 1950 saw the conversion from lever-action shocks to the modern tube type.
-Rear quarter windows were added to improve visibility.
+New rear quarter windows improved visibility.
 Load capacity ranged from 1,500 pounds on the 3100 series up to 2,900 pounds on the 3800 one-ton model.
 Trucks rode on 16-inch tubed-tires, with three body lengths available.
 A side-mount spare tire carrier between the cab and the left rear fender became optional.

 The Korean Military conflict brought about a precious-metals shortage, with Automakers substituting chrome parts with plain steel.
 Most Chevy trucks came with a painted front grille.
 Factory-installed signals became optional in 1953.